For many nights now I have been in visions where I am washing the feet of Jesus with my tears. Why? Because of Grace.

 Those who are completely reliant on Him because they understand that if it had not been for Saving Grace, they would’ve continued to live a life in darkness only to go on and spend an eternity in even worse darkness.
-These are my children of the light, who receive their daily bread from Me personally and not from other men.
-They walk in intimate relationship with Me and the Father and we dwell in them.
+These are My children of the light, who receive their daily bread from Me personally and not from man.
+They walk in intimate relationship with Me and the Father and We dwell in them.
 They are our treasure and joy.
 They shine the light of the grace within them so brightly, that the enemy flees from them.
 They are totally surrendered to the Father’s will.
-They understand that they are nothing without Us and they cry out in the depths of the night, “Lord please don’t ever take your Spirit from Me!”
+They understand that they are nothing without Us and they cry out in the depths of the night, “Lord please don’t ever take your Spirit from me!”
 They are my lovers and my friends.
-They do not perform in religious efforts to draw near to me, they are My sheep and they know My voice.
+They do not perform in religious efforts to draw near to Me, they are My sheep and they know My voice.
 They are called MINE by the Father.
 They understand that they have fallen short of the glory of God and that others have also fallen short of the glory.
-But the Father takes them from glory to glory, and because they have compassion on My sheep, they take them with them on the journey that goes onwards and upwards.
-Receive grace and then abound in grace daughter.”
+None is deserving.
+But the Father takes them from glory to glory still, and because they have compassion on My sheep, they take them with them on the journey that goes onwards and upwards.
+Receive grace and then abound in grace Daughter.”

 A Sinful Woman Forgiven